Ddarknotevil/Tokens-CheckerExt/README.md

 It's a simple Script that allow you to Extract Tokens from Logs Folders as output then you can Scan output using the TokenChecker

 * Note: The Script will auto Install the Requirements *
+* The Script discord.py should be in the same Folders Dir to Extract Tokens*

 More details
 ------------